dealingwith/daniel-industries/_posts/2021-10-09-getting-this-running-on-windows.markdown

 So from there, it was just a matter of installing [Bundler](https://bundler.io/) and running it to install the gems (primarily [Jekyll](https://jekyllrb.com/)) required to generate this site.
 It runs locally, which means it will probably build fine, now the real test: can I deploy?

 \* This did not go entirely smoothly, however, as I had a file with a ? in it, which Windows could not handle.
 I ended up installing [Git Bash](https://gitforwindows.org/), and generating yet another key for GitHub, although the final fix was to simply get rid of the offending file.

-*Update:* Had some issues with rsync on WSL.
-Testing a fix now.